Persecution of Buddhists: Myanmar

 The violence and long lasting tension was reignited on 28 May 2012.
-It was reported that daughter of U Hla Tin, of Thabyechaung Village named Ma Thida Htwe aged 27 was violently raped then murdered by three Muslims.
+It was reported that the 27 years old daughter of U Hla Tin, of Thabyechaung village named Ma Thida Htwe was violently raped and murdered by three Muslims.
 These men were later arrested.

 Tensions between Buddhist and Muslim ethnic groups flared into violent clashes in Meiktila, Mandalay Division in 2013.
-The violence started on 20 March after a Muslim gold shop owner, his wife, and two Muslim employees assaulted a Buddhist customer and her husband in an argument over a golden hairpin.
+The violence started on 20 March after a Muslim gold shop owner, his wife, and two Muslim employees assaulted a Buddhist customer and her husband in an argument over a gold hairpin.
 A large Buddhist mob formed and began to destroy the shop.
 The heavily outnumbered police reportedly told the mob to disperse after they had destroyed the shop.

-On the same day, a local Buddhist monk passing on the back of a motorbike was attacked by four Muslims.
+On the same day, a local Buddhist monk on a motorbike was attacked by four Muslims.
 According to witnesses, the driver was attacked with a sword, causing him to crash, while the monk was also hit in the head with the sword.
 Per a witness, one of the men doused the monk with fuel and burnt him alive.
 The monk died in the hospital.
-The killing of the monk caused the relatively contained situation to explode, greatly increasing intensity and violence.
+The killing of the monk caused the relatively contained situation to explode, greatly increasing in intensity and violence.